panaverse/learn-generative-ai/05_microservices_all_in_one_platform/15_event_driven/03_protobuf_kafka_messaging/readme.md

 # 03 Protobuf Kafka Messaging

-0. Review Protobuf and how it works in python
+### 1. Review Protobuf and how it works in python

 https://github.com/panaverse/learn-generative-ai/tree/main/05_microservices_all_in_one_platform/14_docker/08_kafka/protobuf

-1. Build and Start Docker Containers
+### 2. Build and Start Docker Containers

 `docker compose up --build`

-2. Installing Protobuf Compiler
+### 3. Installing Protobuf Compiler in Container

-- In `todo` Dockerfile.dev we have added installation command for `protobuf-compiler` package.
+- In `todo` Dockerfile.dev we have added installation command at line-11 for `protobuf-compiler` package.
+- We will use the protoc compiler to generate the Python code from the .proto files.  i.e: protoc --python_out=. todo.proto

-3. Install Protobuf Python Package in `todo` microservice
+### 4. Install Protobuf Python Package in `todo` microservice

-We need a python protobuf package to use protobuf in python.
-We have already installed it here.
+- We need a protobuf package in Python.
+- We have already installed it here.
 See the todo pyproject.toml.

-For new projects we will install it in our microservice using Poetry: `poetry add protobuf`.
+- For new projects we will install it in our microservice using Poetry: `poetry add protobuf`.

-5. Generate python code for ProtoSchema in `todo.proto` (todo/app/todo.proto).
+### 5. Generate python code for ProtoSchema in `todo.proto` (todo/app/todo.proto).

 ```
 docker exec -it <cont-name> /bin/bash